Overview

 Rohan Mistry / BA Politics, Philosophy and Economics graduate

-Our graduates have successful careers in fields including accountancy and professional services, finance and banking, and government, such as:
+Our graduates have gone on to successful careers in fields including accountancy and professional services, finance and banking, and government, such as:

 • Goldman Sachs;